 The experience of Kuwait was by far the most unique of my life.
 A trip near the Iraqi border left me speechless.
-Read below about this experience of mine like no other.
+I wouldn’t trade the opportunity of exploring such a beautiful culture for anything.

-As you will read in the final section of this Kuwait gay travel guide, gay individuals people have no rights in Kuwait.
+Gay individuals have no rights in Kuwait, as I’ll mention in the final section of this Kuwait gay travel guide.
 You may ask why I would want to visit such a place.
 My answer is that I love Arab language and culture.

-Although it is sad that Kuwait LGBT people cannot express themselves freely, this does not mean that there are not kind and open-minded people in Kuwait.
+Although it is unfortunate that Kuwait LGBT people cannot express themselves freely, this does not mean that there are not kind and open-minded people in Kuwait.

 Gay Kuwait: Hotels & Where to Stay

-Kuwait City isn’t too large, so I’d recommend to stay in a hotel close to the central market area if you are not renting a car.
+Kuwait City isn’t that large, so I recommend staying in a hotel close to the central market area, especially if you are not renting a car.